 On the way, you can also admire this massive stone arch bridge of the Bohinj railway, built-in 1905, which crosses the 53 metres wide gorge 33.5 metres above the path.

-After approximately 1 hour of walking, you will reach the end of the path with a mighty 13-metres high Šum waterfall (literally, ‘noisy waterfall’).
+After approximately 1 hour of walking, you will reach the end of the path with a mighty 13-metre high Šum waterfall (literally, ‘noisy waterfall’).

-Vintgar Gorge is located approximately 4 kilometres north-west from Bled, so it’s an easy drive from there.
+Vintgar Gorge is located approximately 4 kilometres northwest of Bled, so it’s an easy drive from there.
 Park your car in a parking lot conveniently located just a short walk from the entrance (€5 per car) and head to the booth to purchase tickets (car park can fill up quite quickly in high season, so you might be turned away; it’s good to visit in the off-peak times, like early mornings or afternoons).
 The price of the adult ticket is €15, student/senior €10.

 If you don’t have a car there is a Shuttle bus leaving from the main Bus station in Bled and taking you straight to the entrance.
 Prices start at €10.

 Predjama Castle is perched halfway up a 123-metre cliff, where it has stood for more than 800 years.
 It even appears in the Guinness Book of Records as the largest cave castle in the world!